 Abeego is a wrap which protects food while letting it breathe.
-It’s flexible and slightly adhesive so it can easily be shaped around food and bowls or folded into packages to store food at room temperature, in the fridge or the freezer.
+It’s flexible and slightly adhesive so it can easily be shaped around food and bowls or folded into packages to store food at room temperature or in the fridge.

 Made from hemp and certified organic cotton that’s been infused with pure beeswax, certified organic jojoba oil, and tree resin.